tlongers/doccydoc/common_sources/working/out/overview.rst

 This Research Handbook contains information about the data and tools used by Security Force Monitor, a project of the Columbia Law School Human Rights Initiative.
 Currently, it has three main sections:

--  :ref:`WhoWasInCommand.com` User Guide: The data created by Security Force Monitor is published online on WhoWasInCommand.com, a platform with powerful search functions, clean and interactive views of data on persons, organizations and events.
+-  WhoWasInCommand.com User Guide: The data created by Security Force Monitor is published online on WhoWasInCommand.com, a platform with powerful search functions, clean and interactive views of data on persons, organizations and events.
--  :ref:`Methodology`: Security Force Monitor has a four phase approach to researching a country's security forces.
+-  Methodology: Security Force Monitor has a four phase approach to researching a country's security forces.
 This section outlines our process.
--  :ref:`Data Model`: this section describes the way that Security Force Monitor structures the data it collects, outlines the main entities in use (``persons``,\ ``organizations`` and ``events``) and details how each field is used.
+-  Data Model: this section describes the way that Security Force Monitor structures the data it collects, outlines the main entities in use (``persons``,\ ``organizations`` and ``events``) and details how each field is used.

 The Research Handbook is a work-in-progress, and is updated during the course of the work of Security Force Monitor.